openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

         }
     }

+#### Request method 2: `POST /OS-FEDERATION/identity_providers/{idp_id}/protocols/{protocol_id}/auth`

+Similar to method 1 above, except the identity provider and protocol are specified in the resource path, rather than in a request body.

+No request body is expected.

+#### Request method 3: `GET /OS-FEDERATION/identity_providers/{idp_id}/protocols/{protocol_id}/auth`

+Similar to method 2 above, except using the HTTP `GET` method.

+#### Response

 The returned token will contain information about the groups to which the federated user belongs.

 Example Identity API token response: [Various OpenStack token responses](identity-api-v3.md#authentication-responses)

 Example of an OS-FEDERATION token: